-: Turn on to keep the aperture size set by the Aperture slider.
+Note You can change the exposure either by adjusting the exposure time or by adjusting the gain.
+If you increase the exposure time, it results in more motion blur, and if you increase the gain, it results in more noise.
+If you adjust the Blur-noise trade-off towards Low noise, the automatic exposure will prioritize longer exposure times over increasing gain, and the opposite if you adjust the trade-off towards Low motion blur.
+Both the gain and exposure time will eventually reach their maximum values in low-light conditions, regardless of the priority set.
+Lock aperture : Turn on to keep the aperture size set by the Aperture slider.
 Turn off to allow the camera to automatically adjust the aperture size.
 You can, for example, lock the aperture for scenes with permanent light conditions.
-Aperture : Use the slider to adjust the aperture size, that is, how much light passes through the lens.
+Aperture is the slider to adjust the aperture size, that is, how much light passes through the lens.
 To allow more light to enter the sensor and thereby produce a brighter image in low-light conditions, move the slider towards Open.
 An open aperture also reduces the depth of field, which means that objects close to or far from the camera can appear unfocused.
-To allow more of the image to be in focus, move the slider towards Closed.Exposure level: Use the slider to adjust the image exposure.Defog: detect the effects of foggy weather and automatically remove them for a clearer image.

-We recommend you not to turn on Defog in scenes with low contrast, large light level variations, or when the autofocus is slightly off.
+To allow more of the image to be in focus, move the slider towards Closed.Exposure level: Use the slider to adjust the image exposure.Defog : Turn on to detect the effects of foggy weather and automatically remove them for a clearer image.
+Note We recommend you not to turn on Defog in scenes with low contrast, large light level variations, or when the autofocus is slightly off.
 This can affect the image quality, for example, by increasing the contrast.
 Furthermore, too much light can negatively impact the image quality when defog is active.